Rope drive

 A rope drive is a form of belt drive, used for mechanical power transmission.

-Rope drives use a number of circular section ropes, rather than a single flat or vee belt.
+Rope drives use a number of circular section ropes, rather than a single flat or V-belt.

 Multiple rope drive

 The first multiple rope drive was a 9-rope drive of 200 bhp produced by Combe Barbour for their Falls Foundry, Belfast, in 1863.
 James Combe experimented first with circular ropes laid from leather strips, then from manila hemp.
 The idea of using rope drives had arisen from his earlier, 1856, experiments in using a rope drive together with an expanding vee pulley, as part of a Van Doorne or Variomatic transmission.
 Combe Barbour were makers of textile machinery and differential speed gearing was often needed as part of the spinning process, where one shaft could be smoothly adjusted to run slightly faster or slower than another.

 Usage

 Rope drives were most widely used for power-transmission in mills and factories, where a single mill engine would have a large rope drive to each floor, where lineshafts across each floor distribute power to the individual machines.
 These multiple rope drives replaced the earlier technique of a vertical wrought iron shaft with bevel gears at each floor.
 They remained in use for as long as mills were driven by central steam engines, rather than individual electric motors.
 Some were used with early electric motors, where these were large single motors driving a whole floor of machinery.
 A 1907 installation at Droylesden split the output of one motor between two floors with two new rope drives.
 Rope drives were rarely used in the internal-combustion era, although some were used with gas engines running on producer gas.
 A Yorkshire mill converted to use a 1,000 hp Allen diesel engine in 1938, and retained the rope drives.

 Shaft drives had often used gearing from the engines to increase their speed, and thus their power transmission.
 This was avoided for rope drives, as the rope's maximum useful speed could be achieved from the engine's flywheel and flexibility of the ropes led to backlash in the gearing.